-Where you give us specific instructions to execute a fixed-price transaction, we may execute outside of a regulated market and a multilateral trading facility, including trade against ourselves or one of our affiliates unless you expressly instruct us otherwise.
+Where you give us specific instructions to execute a fixed-price transaction, we may execute outside of a trading venue, including trade against ourselves or one of our affiliates unless you expressly instruct us otherwise.
 In that case any "mark-up" or "mark-down" to prevailing market prices will be retained by that affiliate or us.